Medieval monk directing choir

 - Are we living our lives in a way that is in uniformity with what the chant is meant to teach us and with the will of God?

-Often times, our focus on the technical aspects of chant, historical interpretation etc, can end up overshadowing the importance of praying and meditating on the texts and chants.
-More often than not, I will listen to chants performed by secular ensembles who sing with stunning technical perfection and yet still sound hollow and shallow because they are missing the key ingredient: Prayer.
+Oftentimes, our focus on the technical aspects of chant, historical interpretation, etc., can end up overshadowing the importance of praying and meditating on the texts and chants.
+On the other hand, certain performance practices can enhance the spiritual and prayerful character of the texts.
+More often than not, I will listen to chants performed by secular ensembles who sing with stunning technical perfection yet still sound hollow and shallow because they are missing the key ingredients: Faith and Prayer.

-On the other hand, when I listen to recordings of usually religious congregations singing chant, while I can recognize a lack of technical vocal mastery and "historical accuracy", it is nevertheless easy enough for me to overlook these deficiencies because I can perceive that they are primarily concerned with actually praying the chants and this also makes it easier for me to enter in prayer.
+Conversely, when I listen to recordings of usually religious congregations singing chant, while I can recognize a lack of technical vocal mastery and "historical accuracy," it is nevertheless easy enough for me to overlook these deficiencies because I can perceive that they are primarily concerned with actually praying the chants, and this also makes it easier for me to enter into prayer.

 Musicality and spirituality can and should go hand in hand; there is no virtue in sloppy or careless singing.
-But there is an unshakable hierarchy: virtue is greater than musicality.
+But there is also an unshakable hierarchy: virtue is greater than musicality.
 If we lose charity—if we treat fellow Catholics who follow another school as if they were inferior, talk about them degradingly, or make chant into a tribal badge—then even the “best” interpretation has already failed at a deeper level.
 Charity is, in the end, the bond of perfection.

 So What Is “My Style"—And What Do I Teach?